bendudz/fpp-zettle/Readme.md

 The first time you create a subscription you will receive a test notification sent to your Raspberry Pi.
 This is just the Zettle API notifying you that a subscription has been set up.

-Once the subscription has been created successfully, you can then add an effect to be triggered.
+Once the subscription has been created successfully, you can then select what you want to be triggered.

-Navigate back to the set-up page where you can select the effect to trigger once a transaction is received.
+Navigate back to the set-up page where you can select the command to trigger once a transaction is received.

 ![](./img/add-effect-trigger.png)

-At the moment this plugin can only trigger an effect (ESEQ file), if you have a use case for triggering something else please raise an issue on GitHub, so we can add support.

 When a real transaction is received the plugin will log it to a transaction file.
 You can view transactions in `Status / Control > Zettle - Status`.
 This page will also allow you to clear any transactions should you wish.
 This is mearly for you to see what / who has used your Zettle device to donate at your show.

+You will also be able to see Today/Yesterday/This Week totals.
+This data is pulled from zettle.

 ![](./img/status-page.png)